withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### Gatsby Styling to Astro

-Styling in both Gatsby and Astro come in a few different flavors:
+Styling in both Gatsby and Astro comes in a few different flavors:

 - Inline styles
 - Component-specific styling